Mwapsam/Budget-app/README.md

 ![screenshot](app/assets/images/127.0.0.1_3000_categories.png)

-# How to build the Recipe app
+# How to build the Budget app
 The end result should follow the data model below (this is an Entity Relationship Diagram that you are already familiar with):

 > ![](app/assets/images/erd_diagram.png)